RaviTambade/SDM/UserStoryScenario.md

 	* able to select a product(s) to bid on

-User Story:
-As an Acquisition Gateway User, I need to review my previous bids in the Acquisition ordering platform so that I can remove expired bids.
+<p>As an Acquisition Gateway User, I need to review my previous bids in the Acquisition ordering platform so that I can remove expired bids.</p>

 Accepted Criteria:
 Ensure the Acquisition Gateway User is able to: